A California reservoir is expected to fall so low that a hydro-power plant will shut down for first time - KTVZ

 A California reservoir is expected to fall so low that a hydro-power plant will shut down for first time

-Water in a key California reservoir will fall so low this summer that its hydroelectric power plant will be forced to shut down for the first time, officials said Thursday, straining the state’s already-taxed electric grid.
+Water in a key California reservoir is expected to fall so low this summer that its hydroelectric power plant will be forced to shut down for the first time, officials said Thursday, straining the state’s already-taxed electric grid.

 The water in Lake Oroville — the state’s second largest reservoir — is pumped through underground facilities to generate electricity, which can power up to 800,000 homes when operating at full capacity.

-Note: Correction: A previous version of this story misidentified Lindsay Buckley’s title.
-She is a spokesperson for California Energy Commission.